10up/ElasticPress/readme.txt

 * An issue that caused Autosuggest filter functions to no longer work.
 Props [@JakePT](https://github.com/JakePT).
 * An issue that prevented clicking Autosuggest suggestions if they had been customized with additional markup.
 Props [@JakePT](https://github.com/JakePT).
 * WooCommerce custom product sort order.
 Props [@felipeelia](https://github.com/felipeelia) and [@MARQAS](https://github.com/MARQAS).
+* Network alias creation failed warning when one of the sites is deactivated.
+Props [@burhandodhy](https://github.com/burhandodhy).
+* JS Error on widget screen.
+Props [@burhandodhy](https://github.com/burhandodhy).
 * PHP Warning when a post has no comments.
 Props [@felipeelia](https://github.com/felipeelia) and [@JiveDig](https://github.com/JiveDig).
 * `put-mapping --network-wide` throws error when plugin is not activated on network.
 Props [@burhandodhy](https://github.com/burhandodhy).
 * Internationalization of strings in JavaScript files.
 Props [@felipeelia](https://github.com/felipeelia).